 Over the past decade, the number of major brands participating in Pride events has been rapidly rising.
 But why?
 Can we just chalk it up to the age of being woke, or is there much more to this trend?
-Sure, backing the LGBTQ community with sponsor dollars is the right thing to do, but at the end of the day, companies need to make decisions with their bottom line in mind.
-And they are.
-Below are some important facts that brands involved in Pride sponorships are already aware of, and you should be, too.
+Backing the LGBTQ community with sponsor dollars is the right thing to do, but at the end of the day, companies will make decisions with their bottom line in mind.
+Below are some important facts that many brands involved in Pride sponsorships are already aware of, and you should be, too.

-LGBTQ people are arguably the most brand-loyal community that you can market to, so getting in their good graces will improve your profitability.
+LGBTQ people are arguably the most brand-loyal community, so getting in their good graces will improve your profitability.
 In fact, 76% of LGBTQ people say they are more likely to buy from a brand that they see as LGBTQ friendly, while only 11% of the community say friendly brands do not affect their purchasing decision.
 In addition to supporting friendly brands, the community also has a pretty powerful voice when it comes to boycotting brands they see as unfriendly.
 Think of Chick-Fil-A and that PR nightmare.

 Not only is the LGBTQ community brand loyal to those companies who support them, but they are also often in a position to spend more money with these companies than their heterosexual counterparts.
 Gay male couples make on average 55% more than straight couples, while lesbian couples make on average 11% more than straight couples.
 Higher-income levels coupled with the fewer children same-sex (especially gay male) households have, leaves ample disposable income in LGBTQ homes.